Inclusive DRR Expert – International Consultant

 QUALIFICATIONS & EXPERIENCE REQUIRED:

 All WFP Employees are expected to demonstrate the competencies and standards of behaviour aligned with our core values and defined in the WFP LEADERSHIP FRAMEWORK, namely: Leading by example with integrity, Driving results and delivering on commitments, Fostering inclusive and collaborative teamwork, Applying strategic thinking, Building and maintaining sustainable partnerships.
 HOW TO APPLY To be considered, interested candidates are invited to apply via (https://www.wfp.org/careers/job-openings).
 Only short-listed candidates will be contacted.
 WFP will not request payment at any stage of the recruitment process including at the offer stage.
 Any requests for payment should be refused and reported to local law enforcement authorities for appropriate action.
 Request for Disability related Reasonable Accommodations: It is important to WFP to create an accessible and inclusive workplace for everyone.
 Reasonable accommodations may be made to enable qualified individuals with disabilities to perform essential job functions.
-If you require reasonable accommodation in completing this application, interviewing, completing any pre-employment testing, or otherwise participating in the selection and hiring process, please direct your request and inquiries to the Diversity and Inclusion team on: [email protected], cc’ing [email protected].
+If you require reasonable accommodation in completing this application, interviewing, completing any pre-employment testing, or otherwise participating in the selection and hiring process, please direct your request and inquiries to the Diversity and Inclusion team on: global.inclusion@wfp.org, cc’ing bangkok.recruitment@wfp.org.
 A member of the reasonable accommodation team will contact you to confidentially discuss your needs.
 This email is only to be used for any disability related accessibility requirements, and not for sending the application itself.
 Due to volume of applications, any applications or CVs sent through this email address will not be considered as a formal application and will not receive a reply from WFP.
 WFP is committed to diversity and inclusion within its workforce.
 WFP has zero tolerance for sexual exploitation and abuse, any kind of harassment, including sexual harassment, abuse of authority or discrimination.
 All selected candidates will, undergo rigorous reference and background checks.
 No appointment under any kind of contract will be offered to members of the UN Advisory Committee on Administrative and Budgetary Questions (ACABQ), International Civil Service Commission (ICSC), FAO Finance Committee, WFP External Auditor, WFP Audit Committee, Joint Inspection Unit (JIU) and other similar bodies within the United Nations system with oversight responsibilities over WFP, both during their service and within three years of ceasing that service. |